Robert Courtney (fraudster): Early life and education

 Courtney was born in Hays, Kansas.
-His father was a traveling minister based in Scott City, and described Courtney as an "ideal son".
+His father was a traveling minister based in Scott City, and described Robert as an "ideal son".
 He played the trombone at Wichita South High School.

 Courtney graduated from the School of Pharmacy at University of Missouri–Kansas City in 1975.

 Adult life

-In 1986, Courtney became the owner of Research Medical Tower Pharmacy in Kansas City, where he had worked for some time.
+In 1986, Courtney became the owner of Research Medical Tower Pharmacy in Kansas City, where he had worked since 1975.
 He primarily mixed intravenous drugs.
 Before his arrest, Courtney served as a deacon at Northland Cathedral, an Assemblies of God megachurch in Kansas City.

-In 1992, he and his first wife divorced; Courtney retained custody of their two daughters.
+In 1992, he and his first wife divorced.
+Courtney retained custody of their two daughters.
 His second marriage lasted four or five days and was later annulled.
-In 1994 his third wife, Laura Courtney, gave birth to twins.
+In 1994, his third wife, Laura Courtney, gave birth to twins.

-In August 2001, the same month he was arrested, Courtney held total assets worth $18.7 million.
+In August 2001, the same month he was arrested, the total value of Courtney's assets was $18.7 million.

 Dilution fraud

 In 1990, Courtney began purchasing pharmaceuticals on the gray market and using them to fill prescriptions at his pharmacy.
 In time he began diluting prescriptions to increase profits.
 Both practices were illegal.

-In 1998, Eli Lilly sales representative Darryl Ashley noticed Courtney was selling three times the amount that he'd bought of the cancer drug Gemzar.
+In 1998, Eli Lilly sales representative Darryl Ashley noticed Courtney was selling three times the amount that he had bought of the cancer drug Gemzar.
 Eli Lilly initiated an internal investigation but found no evidence of illegality and closed the investigation without further action.

-In early 2001, several nurses in the office of Dr. Verda Hunter (now Hicks), an oncologist in Courtney's building, noticed that several of Hunter's patients weren't experiencing the debilitating side effects that are normally the case with chemotherapy regimens.
-They voiced their concerns to Ashley, who wondered if Hunter's patients were actually getting the full prescribed dose.
-When he reviewed the utilization records, he discovered the same problem that he'd seen in 1998; Courtney appeared to be selling Gemzar for $20 per vial less than what the drug was worth at the market, appearing to take a substantial loss.
+In early 2001, several nurses in the office of Dr. Verda Hunter (now Hicks), an oncologist in Courtney's building, noticed that several of Hunter's patients were not experiencing the debilitating side effects that are normally the case with chemotherapy regimens.
+They voiced their concerns to Ashley, who casually mentioned the 1998 investigation.
+Ashley wondered if Hunter's patients were actually getting the full prescribed dose.
+When he reviewed the utilization records, he discovered the same problem that he had seen in 1998; Courtney appeared to be selling Gemzar for $20 per vial less than the drug was worth on the market, appearing to take a substantial loss.
 Combined with the lack of side effects, it led Ashley to suspect that Courtney might be diluting the drugs.
-Ashley said years later that if he was right, Courtney was committing "a hideous crime".
+Ashley said years later that if he were right, Courtney was committing "a hideous crime".